surminus/hello-world-ecs/README.md

 ## Deploy the application

-Use the GitHub Action.

-Use AWS access keys that have permissions to push to ECR, and update the service in ECS.
+Push to the `main` branch, and the GitHub Action will automatically build the new container, and update the ECS service.